-- By letter received 31 January 2012, supplemented by letter received on 1 February 2012, Mr Michel Baulé said he crossed upwards, 27 January 2012, directly and indirectly, through the company Eximium (48 avenue des Allobroges, 26100 Romans) and the "société civile" Trefolia (30 rue Francis Chirat, 26100 Romans) which he controls, the threshold of 10% stakes in Sword Group and holds 963,107 shares in Sword Group representing as many voting rights, or 10.37% of the capital and 8.98% of the voting rights of the Company.
-On this occasion, Eximium crossed the same threshold individually.
+- By letter received 18 March 2013, Mr. Michel Baulé said he exceeded, on 15 March 2013, directly and indirectly, through the company Eximium (15 avenue des Allobroges, F- 26100 Romans) which he controls, the thresholds of 15% stakes in the capital and voting rights of Sword Group and holds, indirectly, 1,394,009 shares in Sword Group representing as many voting rights, or 15.01% of the capital and voting rights of the Company.

-These crossings of threshold came about as a result of the acquisition, by Eximium, of Sword Group shares on the stock market.
+This crossing of threshold came about as a result of the acquisition of Sword Group shares on the stock market.